jemimaabu/what-should-we-eat/README.md

 This project is open to contributions from the public.
 Basically, if you're a beginner, think of it as your introduction to open source.
 And if you've been open sourcing for a while, here's another contribution to add to your belt.

+## Contributing
+Checkout CONTRIBUTING.md for details on how to contribute (not a redundant definition at all).

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details